cyb3erasad/beginners-project/README.md

 ---

 ### 5️⃣ Nurse Management System (Python)
-A **console-based nurse management system** that helps manage hospital staff efficiently.
+A **Python console application** to manage nurse bookings for patients in a hospital or clinic.
+This project helps to **view nurses, check availability, book, generate bills, and manage payments** easily.

 ## ✨ Features